-Example 1b: Standard Error of the Mean.
-The researcher later reused the collected sample to address a different question—one that is better suited by the mean.
+<h3>Example 1b: Standard Error of the Mean

+<bt>The researcher later reused the collected sample to address a different question—one that is better suited by the mean.
 The algorithm proceeds as in Example 1a, except the plug-in statistic is now the mean instead of the median.

-Stage 1: Collect the sample and calculate the observed mean, , from the N scores.
+<nl>Stage 1.
+Collect the sample and calculate the observed mean, , from the N scores.

-Stage 2: Prepare the sampling frame, which is the ﬁve observed scores in this example.
+Stage 2.
+Prepare the sampling frame, which is the ﬁve observed scores in this example.

-Stage 3: Draw N scores with replacement from the sampling frame; this creates one bootstrap sample.
+Stage 3.
+Draw N scores with replacement from the sampling frame; this creates one bootstrap sample.
 Repeat this process many times, say B = 9,999.

-Stage 4: A bootstrap distribution is formed by calculating the mean of each of the B bootstrap samples.
-The bootstrap distribution is the B bootstrapped means:
+Stage 4.
+A bootstrap distribution is formed by calculating the mean of each of the B bootstrap samples.
+The bootstrap distribution is the B bootstrapped means: <eq>

-Stage 5: The standard error of the mean is estimated by the standard deviation of the bootstrap distribution.
+Stage 5.
+The standard error of the mean is estimated by the standard deviation of the bootstrap distribution. </nl>

+<eq>

 (2)

-The bootstrap samples from Example 1a can be reused to calculate the bootstrapped means.3 The last column in Table ??.1 would be replaced with the values Stage 5 then calculates the standard deviation of these 9,999 statistics (the reason for choosing B = 9,999 is discussed brieﬂy in the section Bootstrap Sample Size).
+<bt>The bootstrap samples from Example 1a can be reused to calculate the bootstrapped means.<fnc>3 The last column in Table 24.1 would be replaced with the values Stage 5 then calculates the standard deviation of these 9,999 statistics (the reason for choosing B = 9,999 is discussed brieﬂy in the section Bootstrap Sample Size).

+<fn> 3We want to emphasize that this process is unaffected by the choice of plug-in statistic.

+<bt>

 There are many types of bootstraps, and the two just described are nonparametric in the sense that they require no assumptions about the sampling distributions (however, they do assume that the observed scores are drawn independently from the population of interest).
 A procedure is parametric when it relies on assumptions about the population distribution.
-The typical parametric standard error of the mean is
+The typical parametric standard error of the mean is:<eq>